abhi-kirk/ml-skillset/Machine Learning/Neural Nets/Transformers/optimizations.md

 - Cropping of mantissa bits so that the actual multiplication happens with truncated bits (TF32).
 - Can result in at most 8x faster computations, albeit bottlenecked by memory bandwidth.
     - We are shoveling around float32s all over between CPU-GPU and within GPU, which is causing the bottleneck.
+    - Also going from FP32 to TF32 only saves compute time due to lower precision; the memory requirements still stay the same since TF32 also occupies 32 bits in memory.
 - Might not be available on older GPUs (available on A100-series).